Steambath/PasswordStrengthDoc/PasswordDoc.md

 To check what accounts your details have been compromised on you can look at https://haveibeenpwned.com/ This checking if the individual breaches have effected your account and take action accordingly.
 ### **Lack of Two-Factor Authentication**
+While not inherit to passwords directly, this is an important mention.
+As it allows for more layers of protection if your password is compromised, due to an authenticator being provided.
+Compensating for weak passowrds as well as giving more awareness for when your password has been compromised, reacting to protect your account further.
 ## Importance of a strong password
+While understanding why an individuals password maybe insecure.
+You may not understand the consequence of not having a strong password and the importance of having a strong password.

 ## How to make a strong password